 Within ten (10) working days of receipt of an application for a Minor Site Plan Review, the Town Planner shall review the application and determine if the application meets the submission requirements set forth in Subsection C. Prior to determining the completeness of the application and considering waiver requests, the Town Planner may solicit the input of other department heads, including those who participate in the Site Plan Review Committee.
-If the application is complete, the Town Planner shall notify the applicant and the Chairman of the Planning Board in writing of this determination and the action on any waivers and shall provide copies of the application to the Code Office, Town Engineer, and any other Department Head as needed.
-If the application is incomplete, the Town Planner shall notify the applicant in writing of this determination, specify what additional materials or information are required to complete the application, and advise the applicant that the revised application package will be re-reviewed for completeness when it is resubmitted.
+If the application is complete, the Town Planner shall notify the applicant and the Chairman of the Planning Board in writing of this determination and the action on any waivers and shall provide copies of the application is incomplete, the Town Planner shall notify the applicant in writing of this determination, and advise the applicant materials or information are required to complete the application, and advise the applicant that the revised application package will be re-reviewed for completeness when it is resubmitted.